CaidenBonney/ME405-Mechatronics-Romi/docs/HOME.md

 The encoder can be purchased directly from https://www.pololu.com/product/3542.

 ## Line Sensor
 In order to follow the 1/2 inch black lines on the course, Romi utilizes Pololu's line sensor composed of 13 infrared (IR) sensors.
-The line sensor array is aggregated in `Line_Sensor.py`, which normalizes each IR reading (via `IR_Sensor.py`) and computes the centroid of the detected line for feedback.
+The line sensor array provides a centroid measurement of the detected line to keep the robot aligned over the path. array is aggregated in `Line_Sensor.py`, which normalizes each IR reading (via `IR_Sensor.py`) and computes the centroid of the detected line for feedback.
 The line-following closed-loop controller in `Closed_Loop_Control.py` uses this centroid error in `Path_Director.py` to steer Romi along the course.
 Calibration (white/black) can be triggered through `User_Input.py` and is persisted by `Line_Sensor.py` when flags are set from the task shares.

 ### Mounting